 What Else can you Do?

-Well, one of the best way to drink water on the move is to use a hydration reservoir or bladder.
+Well, one of the best ways to drink water on the move is to use a hydration reservoir or bladder.
 If you’re new to hiking and the outdoors, you may never have heard of one of these before.

-I won’t go into detail explaining what a hydration reservoir is, see link above, but in brief, it’s effectively a bag you carry your water in, that is purpose built to enable you to easily access water while on the move.
+I won’t go into great detail explaining what a hydration reservoir is, see the image and link above, but in brief, it’s effectively a bag you carry your water in, hence why it is also called a bladder, that is purpose built to enable you to easily access water while on the move.

 Now, if you just buy a hydration reservoir, you will need a day pack that has what’s called a ‘hydration sleeve’ in it.
 What on earth is that?
 Well, a hydration sleeve is simply a purpose built sleeve in your pack in which your hydration reservoir fits neatly into.

 Again, not to go into too much detail on those but in brief, a drinking tube exit hole is a little hole where the tube can leave your pack and slide through to the front, see below…

 The drinking tube holder, is a little loop or catch on the lapel of your pack that the drinking tube then slides into, holding it in place.
 This ensures your drinking tube sits right in front of you where it’s easily accessible.